 It’s understandable than many would prefer to live in their own home than move into a care or nursing home.
-If your relative is feeling increasingly isolated or lonely, then this will be taken into account along with their physical needs, meaning a care or nursing home may be the better option.
+If your relative is feeling increasingly isolated or lonely, then this will be taken into account along with their physical needs.
+This could mean a care or nursing home may be the better option.

-Live-in care can be a useful service, offering short-term respite to carers who may want to have a holiday or just need a break.
+Live-in care typically offers short-term respite to carers who may want to have a holiday or just need a break.
 Live-in care can also be useful when an urgent need for care is placed upon families.

 Hospital discharge also relies on having the right amount of care and support in place in your loved one’s home.

-In this regard, a live-in carer would help with recuperation and rehabilitation whilst working alongside professionals in the community, but this may only be for a limited period of time.
+In this regard, a live-in carer would help with recuperation and rehabilitation.
+They would also work alongside professionals in the community, but this may only be for a limited period of time.